Know Your Diabetes ABCs

 A is for A1C test

-A hemoglobin A1C test (or HBA1C ) is a blood test that measures your average blood sugar level over the past three months.
 When sugar enters your bloodstream, it attaches to hemoglobin, a protein in your red blood cells.
 The A1C test measures the percentage of your red blood cells that have sugar-coated hemoglobin.
 Everyone has some sugar attached to their hemoglobin, but people with higher blood sugar levels have more.
+The test result is show as a percentage.

 The A1C test can help you manage your diabetes by showing:

-• whether a treatment plan is working
+• Whether a treatment plan is working

-• how healthy choices make a difference in diabetes control
+• How healthy choices make a difference in diabetes control

-A1C in good control can lower your risk of heart disease, vision loss, kidney disease and other diabetes-related complications .
+A1C in good control can lower your risk of heart disease, vision loss, kidney disease and other diabetes-related complications.

 The blood sugar checks you do every day are different from the A1C test